Skip to main content

 }

-• Operation Type: The JSON key represents the operation type for permission control. create, delete, read, and update correspond to the create, delete, read, and update operations on a collection. write is a shorthand for configuring write permissions (create, delete, update) to a collection.
-If create, delete, or update operations are not configured, the write configuration will be applied.
+• Operation Type: The JSON key represents the operation type supporting permission control. create, delete, read, and update correspond to the create, delete, read, and update operations on a collection. write is a simplified configuration for controlling write permissions on a collection.
+If create, delete, and update operations are not configured, the system will follow the write configuration.

-• Rule: The JSON value is the rule condition, which can be a boolean value or a logical expression (or a group of expressions).
-When the condition evaluates to true, it indicates that the operation is allowed.
+• Rule: The JSON value serves as the rule condition, which can be a boolean value or a logical expression (group).
+When the condition evaluates to true, it indicates that the operation is permitted.

-By default, when encountering an undefined operation type, access to that operation is denied.
+By default, encountering an undefined operation type results in denial of access to that operation.

-Conditions can be boolean values or expression strings.
-The syntax of expression strings is similar to the Javascript language; they consist of either a single logical expression or multiple logical expressions combined using AND/OR operators.
+Conditions can be either boolean values or expression strings.
+The expression string syntax resembles Javascript, which may be a single logical expression or multiple logical expressions combined using AND/OR operators.
 The evaluation result of the expression determines whether the operation is permitted.

 Predefined Variables